Space48/SpaceBoard/README.md

 1. Run `npm install && npm start`

 ## Functionality

 _Current_

-1. New File created each week automatically
+1. ~~New File created each week automatically~~
 1. Add comments to one of 3 columns
 1. Ability to navigate previous weeks
+1. Full Screen mode

 _Planned_

 1. Add configuration so team names, file paths, colors etc can be configured without delving into the app code
 1. Navigate directly to a week of choice rather than navigating through all previous weeks
 1. Per team boards.
 Frontend for this is mostly done.
 We need somewhere to add a team then allow users to change team (dropdown maybe?)